cncf/tag-security/community/assessments/projects/kubescape/self-assessment.md

 ### Known issues over time

-* The project did not have a private disclosure of any kind yet
+* At the time of preparation, the project had not had a private disclosure of any kind
 * Public issues can be found with the `security` label [here](https://github.com/kubescape/kubescape/labels/security)

 ### OpenSSF best practices